vExcess/Barbequery/README.md

 # Barbequery
-The perfect library for easily cooking up some spicy HTML GUIs.
+🔥 The perfect library/framework for easily cooking up some spicy HTML GUIs

-Basically it's a lightweight (only 2% of JQuery's filesize!) version of JQuery but with some changes.
+## Reasons to use
+☁️ It's very lightweight being only 2% as big as both JQuery and React ⚡ It's lightning fast
+🧠 It's is extremely simple to use, especially if you are already familiar with JQuery or React ✨ It's modern using ES6+ JavaScript syntax

 ## Usage
 Almost all methods return the this element allowing you to link many methods together for example: